 Gone are the days of clicking “Update” and hoping for the best.
 Let Webidextrous manage your maintenance.
 We’ll give you back your time and peace of mind.

 But you, my friend, need not do the same.
 I’m passing along the benefits to you after several hours of copying and pasting all these country and time zone values into individual option fields in Divi Builder’s contact form control.

 Below is a link to the Divi Builder layout export of this Divi contact form.
 It’s just the country and time zone fields.
 But at least you’ll be able to use it as a starting point for building the rest of your Divi-based contact form.

-If you are not familiar with how to import a Divi Builder Layout, here is a slick tutorial that shows you how to import a Divi Builder layout.
+If you are not familiar with how to import a Divi Builder Library module into a page, here is a tutorial.

 The file below is a .zip file.
 You’ll want to uncompress it to the .json file format before attempting to import it as a Divi Builder layout.

 The data from which I built this Divi contact form library is found at https://timezonedb.com/download.
 If you ever see a need for an update, just download the data from that URL.
 Then, import the form into a page using the instructions above.
-Add or change the entries in your Divi Library so you can then reuse it on your current site, or export and use it on other sites.
+Add or change the entries.
+Then save the form into your Divi Library so you can then reuse it on your current site, or export and use it on other sites.